Creating a reimbursement journey to increase sign-up and meet diversity targets

 • Alongside the days remaining to claim, the date and time of the voucher expiry was added.

-Outcome and impact
+Outcome

 To date the journey has facilitated over 420,000 reimbursement claims including over 90,000 active donations of the voucher back to the Our Future Health charity.
 The initiative is seen as a key element of the current success of the programme.